yireo-training/magento2-example-module-sample/README.md

-# TestModuleSample module for Magento 2
+# ExampleModuleSample module for Magento 2
 This module contains sample Magento 2 code